Asbestos is a group of silicate minerals known to cause a rare form of cancer called mesothelioma.

 Key Points about Asbestos

-- Asbestos is the only scientifically proven cause of mesothelioma cancer.
+- Asbestos exposure it the only known cause of mesothelioma

-- Although it is a known carcinogen, asbestos has yet to be banned in the United States.
+- Although it is a known carcinogen, asbestos is not banned in about 70% of the world, including the United States

 Asbestos and Mesothelioma